U.S. Stocks Climb on Mexico Deal

 By Avantika Chilkoti and Akane Otani

-U.S. stocks rose Monday, buoyed by relief over the White House's decision to drop a threat to hit Mexico with tariffs on billions of dollars of goods.
+U.S. stocks climbed, buoyed by relief over the White House's decision to drop a threat to hit Mexico with tariffs on billions of dollars of goods.

-Worries about the U.S.'s trade fight with China and more recently, Mexico, had sent stocks swinging and bond yields falling well below the highs they hit last year.
-The deal that Mexico and the U.S. struck late last week to avert tariffs helped reassure investors that trade tensions between the two countries are winding down for now.
+Worries about the U.S.'s trade fights with China and, more recently, Mexico had sent stocks swinging and bond yields falling well below the highs they hit last year.
+The deal that Mexico and the U.S. struck late last week to avert tariffs helped reassure investors that trade tensions between the two countries are winding down.

-Financial shares helped lead the broader market higher Monday, with Goldman Sachs jumping 2.4% and Morgan Stanley adding 1.7%.
-Rising bond yields tend to help lenders, since they increase the gap between what banks charge borrowers and what they pay depositors.
+Financial shares helped lead the broader market higher, with Goldman Sachs jumping $4.31, or 2.3%, to $194.12, and Morgan Stanley adding 59 cents, or 1.4%, to $43.29.
+Rising bond yields tend to help lenders because they increase the gap between what banks charge borrowers and what they pay depositors.

-Shares of car makers also climbed, with Ford Motor rising 0.8% and General Motors advancing 1.7%.
-The two stocks have been particularly sensitive to trade tensions between the U.S. and Mexico, since the companies build a hefty chunk of their cars in Mexico.
+Shares of car makers also climbed, with Ford Motor rising six cents, or 0.6%, to $9.82, and General Motors advancing 52 cents, or 1.5%, to $36.01.
+The two stocks have been particularly sensitive to trade tensions between the U.S. and Mexico, as the companies build a chunk of their cars in Mexico.

-Corporate deal news also lifted major indexes.
-Shares of military contractor Raytheon added 1.1% after it agreed with United Technologies to merge in an all-stock deal that will create the world's second largest aerospace-and-defense company by sales.
+Meanwhile, shares of military contractor Raytheon added $1.28, or 0.7%, to $187.19 after the company agreed to merge with United Technologies in an all-stock deal that will create the world's second- largest aerospace-and-defense company by sales.
+United shares initially rallied but ended the day down $4.14, or 3.1%, to $128.01.

-As bond prices retreated, so-called bond proxies in the stock market -- sectors like utilities and real estate that tend to pay hefty dividends -- also took a leg lower.
+As bond prices retreated, bond proxies in the stock market -- sectors like utilities and real estate that tend to pay hefty dividends -- also fell.

-Bonds and bond proxies had rallied in May as investors bet on the prolonged trade fight between the U.S. and China pushing the Federal Reserve to lower interest rates.
+Bonds and bond proxies had rallied in May as investors bet on the long trade fight between the U.S. and China pushing the Federal Reserve to lower interest rates.

-Investors will get a fresh look at the health of the U.S. economy this week when May inflation figures are published Wednesday and retail sales data are released Friday.
+Investors will get a fresh look at the health of the U.S. economy this week when May inflation figures are published on Wednesday and retail-sales data are released on Friday.

 Some analysts warn, though, that a scenario in which the Fed lowers rates would be a net negative for markets.